-This course may include a combination of short written assignments (e.g. reading responses, primary source analysis, article review, blog posts) and longer assignments such as a research essay or ePortfolio project.
+This course may include a combination of short written assignments (e.g. reading responses, primary source analysis, article review, blog posts) and longer assignments such as a research essay or critical-creative project.
+Written assignments may make use of the student's ePortfolio.